Phil-Mure/AI-Customer-Support-Agent2/README.md

 ## 📃 License

-MIT License — free to use and modify.
+MIT License — *not* free to use and modify.

 ---